Balearic Islands: Cuisine

 The cuisine of the islands can be grouped as part of wider Catalan, Spanish or Mediterranean cuisines.
 It features much pastry, cheese, wine, pork and seafood.
 Sobrassada is a local pork sausage.
-Lobster stew (so-called caldereta) from Menorca, is one of their most sought after dishes.
-Mayonnaise is said to originate from the Menorcan city of Maó (Mahón) which also produces its own cheese.
+Lobster stew (so-called caldereta) from Menorca, is one of their most sought-after dishes.
+Mayonnaise is said to originate from the Menorcan city of Mahón, which also produces its own Mahón cheese.
 Local pastries include Ensaïmada, Flaó and Coca.

 Languages

 Both Catalan and Spanish are official languages in the islands.
-Virtually all residents of the Balearic Islands speak Spanish fluently.
+Virtually all residents of the Balearic islands speak Spanish fluently.
 Most of the native speakers of Spanish in the islands have family roots elsewhere in Spain.

 Catalan is designated as a llengua pròpia, literally own language in its statute of autonomy.
 The Balearic dialect features several differences from standard Catalan.
 Typically, speakers of Balearic Catalan call their own language with a name specific to each island: Mallorquí, Menorquí, Eivissenc, Formenterenc.
-In 2003 74.6% of the Islands' residents knew how to speak Catalan (either Balearic or mainland) and 93.1% could understand it.
-The 2011 census, using slightly different phrasing, reported that 63.4% could fluently speak and 88.5% could understand Catalan.
+In 2003 74.6% of the islands' residents could speak Catalan (either Balearic or mainland) and 93.1% could understand it.
+The 2011 census, using slightly different phrasing, reported that 63.4% could speak fluently and 88.5% could understand Catalan.

-Other languages, such as English, French, German and Italian, are often spoken by locals, especially those who work in the tourism industry.
+Other languages, such as English, French, German and Italian, are also often spoken by residents, especially those who work in the tourism industry.

 Demographics

-Circa 2016 the islands had 1,107,220 total residents; the figures of Germans and British respectively were 20,451 and 16,134.
-Between 2016 and 2017 people from other parts of Spain moved to the Balearics, while the foreign population declined by 2,000.
-In 2007 there were 29,189 Germans, 19,803 British, 17,935 Moroccans, 13,100 Ecuadoreans, 11,933 Italians, and 11,129 Argentines.
-The numbers of Germans, British, and South Americans declined between 2007 and 2017 while the largest-increasing populations were the Moroccans, Italians, and Romanians.